 Button

-Like a basic item, Button can be used to create the layout and user interface.
+Like a basic item, a Button can be used to create the layout and user interface.
 It also supports sending control commands, similar to a digital output widget.

 Analog Input Widget